maroda/monteverdi/README.md

 ## What is to come

-- Viz to show pattern recognition
-- Pulse histogram data capture
+- Pulse Histogram output to file
-- Better JSON config handling
-- Automatic screen resizing

 ## How to use